MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-persona-and-teams.md

 The Feedback and Support Operating Board are responsible for taking feedback on processes and working with the other groups to create backlog items to address gaps and improvements to the solution.

-For further details on all how the groups align inside the Data Management Sub and Data Landing Zone(s) please see [Enterprise Scale Analytics and AI DevOps Models](../06-dataops/02-es-aai-devops.md)
+For further details on all how the groups align inside the Data Management Landing Zone and Data Landing Zone(s) please see [Enterprise Scale Analytics and AI DevOps Models](../06-dataops/02-es-aai-devops.md)

 ## Further Reading